 Credit will continue to play a crucial role in your ability to secure a VA home loan.
 In the current lending environment, VA lenders are generally looking for a score of at least 620 in order to prequalify you for a mortgage.

-But there’s another incredibly critical factor that both confuses and confounds many borrowers: employment.
-You certainly don’t need to have a job in order to obtain a VA-backed loan, as countless retired veterans can attest.
-But those folks also have the retirement income, alongside other potential sources of effective income, to satisfy lenders.
-Otherwise, it can be incredibly difficult, if not downright impossible, to get a VA loan without employment.
+But there's another incredibly critical factor that both confuses and confounds many borrowers: stable, reliable income.
+You certainly don't need to have a job in order to obtain a VA-backed loan, as countless retired and disabled veterans can attest.
+But for those folks still in the working world, it can be difficult to secure a VA mortgage without a track record of stable employment.

 What can be frustrating is this: Not all forms of employment are equal when it comes to getting a home loan.

-The problem is many people, especially during this slow-moving economic recovery, haven’t been at their job for at least two years.
+The problem is many people haven’t been at their job for at least two years.
 And what about the hundreds upon hundreds of military members who separate from the service every year?
 Clearly they’re not going to have two years of steady employment upon hitting the civilian job market.

 So are you simply out of luck without that two-year benchmark for employment?
 The answer is not necessarily.

 The key in these situations is continuity regarding your field or profession.
+Do you have a visible career path?
 Lenders will look at the type of work you’re currently doing and how it relates to your previous job, your education, your MOS and other factors.
 For example, let’s say you’re within a year of separating from the military — with that time frame, lenders are going to want to know about your post-separation employment.
 And let’s say your military expertise is logistics.
 If you leave the military and take a civilian job in logistics, you may not need to meet any kind of time requirement.
 But if you take a job in sales, that’s likely a different story.

 We’ve also got an extensive, in-depth resource guide on VA loans and employment in our Resource Library.